-Making the move from an Employer of Record or Global PEO solution to setting up a legal entity in a new location can be a big step.
+Making the move from an Employer of Record service or Global PEO service to setting up a legal entity in a new location can be a big step.
 For some, the right time to make this shift will be when the company has reached a critical mass of employees in the specific region, while for others it will come down to making significant earnings from that country.
 In some cases, it will be promoted by entering into a relationship with a partner who expects you to have your own local presence in the location in question.

 Whatever your reasoning for moving from EOR to payroll – it can be helpful to draw up a clear path for the transition.
 This article will look at some of the considerations involved in transitioning workers from the EoR model to Payroll, both from an organizational and an employee perspective.

 Coming up with a Timeline that Works for You

 When you’re ready to transition, thinking about timing is really important.
 It can take months to set up a legal entity in your new location, and of course you don’t want to terminate the arrangement with the EoR until all of your ducks are in a row.
 Start by choosing the type of entity that you want to set up, such as an LLC or a Limited Company.